WSPR TV User Guide

 The Toggle Units button switches units from metric to imperial and vice versa.
 The preference affects all displayed, charted, and CSV exported values in both the map and data views, and is remembered across browser sessions.

-Extended telemetry units are opaque to WSPR TV and are not impacted by unit conversion.
+Custom telemetry units are opaque to WSPR TV and are not impacted by unit conversion.

 Another way to switch units is to click on the Distance, Speed, or Altitude values in the control panel of the map view.